AttackOnJasper/University-notes/psych253/psych253.md

 	- tend to commit violence (porn)
 		- justify more on rape
 		- Sexual promiscuity & hostile masculinity -> Coerciveness to women
+- ways that prolonged viewing of violence in media can change how we think
+	- develop violent **social scripts** (Culturally provided mental instructions for how to act in various situations.)
+	- desensitization: adaptation e.g. 公开讨论性话题
+	- altered perceptions of reality (e.g. think world is scary)
+	- cognitive priming: think with more aggressive ideas

 ## Module 6 Self